JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 > The `systemctl reload ssh.service` was required to fix a strange bug where about 30% of the time cloud-init would successfully configure OpenSSH to allow password authentication in the sshd config file, but it would not correctly restart the service.
 By explicitly restarting sshd, it seemed to fix the problem.

 > [!Info] Encryption
 > We also added an encryption feature to the vulnbox pipeline.
-If toggled on, the ansible playbook would encrypt all of the challenge code on the server before taking an AMI.
+If toggled on, the Ansible playbook would encrypt all of the challenge code on the server before taking an AMI.
 We could extend this in the future to allow team's to host their own vulnbox, and then decrypting the challenges when we release the key when the game starts.
 ## Service workflow
 Each service had its own repo with a `challenge/` and `checker/` directory, and a `metadata.yml` file.
 When changes were pushed to the main branch, a GitHub Actions run would tar and gzip the challenge and checker directories, and push the artifacts to an S3 bucket.
 The `metadata.yml` would be uploaded as well.